-Call it the doldrums, cabin fever or an instinct to hibernate: the shorter, grayer days of fall and winter can sometimes get you down.
+Call it the doldrums, cabin fever, or an instinct to hibernate: the shorter, grayer days of fall and winter can sometimes get you down.
 Cold weather is inevitable, but the “blues,” known as SAD (seasonal affective disorder), do not have to be!
 In fact, a dose of regular physical activity may boost your mood.
 Researchers have found that even people with mild to moderate clinical depression can gain relief through exercise.
-For some people, it is as effective as psychotherapy and antidepressant medications.
+For most people, it is as effective as psychotherapy and antidepressant medications.

-While more rigorous activities, such as running, seem to produce the best results, more moderate exercises, including strength training, aerobics and low-intensity workouts, such as walking, dancing, swimming or gardening, are all effective mood lifters.
+While more rigorous activities, such as running, seem to produce the best results, more moderate exercises, including strength training, aerobics, and low-intensity workouts, such as walking, dancing, swimming, or gardening, are all effective mood lifters.

 Optimally, 30-minute moderate-intensity sessions 3 to 5 times a week are enough to make a difference, in some cases cutting depression symptoms by nearly half.
 If it is difficult to get started, shorter amounts of activity—even 10 to 15 minutes at a time—can improve mood.

-Exercise is not necessarily a substitute for medical treatment of depression, a clinical illness that can undermine your health, relationships and quality of life.
+Exercise is not necessarily a substitute for medical treatment of depression, a clinical illness that can undermine your health, relationships, and quality of life.
 But if you just suffer from seasonal “blues,” consult us for a discussion of your exercise options and a program designed just for you.
 It’s time to banish your “blues” with exercise!